 - Allows you to tout “patent pending” on your products/services

 - You can test the market, begin selling and roll-up any changes into the nonprovisional filing within 1 year

 Note, that a provisional patent application is not available for Design or Plant patents, as we will see below.

 Here is an example of a utility patent 10,083,538:

-You can see that it is a Utility patent from the very top right numbering, there is over 10 million, and there is no “D” or “PP” in front of it.
+You can see that it is a Utility patent from the very top right numbering, there are over 10 million, and there is no “D” or “PP” in front of it.
 Those would be for “Design” or “Plant” respectively (as discussed below).

-Now the heart of a utility patent is the claims (this is what they actually own), which is located at the very bottom of the patent document.
+Now the heart of a utility patent is the claims (this is what they actually own), which are located at the very bottom of the patent document.
 For this patent, here is claim 1 (See red highlighted area):